Late Chinese leader Jiang hailed at memorial service - ExBulletin

 Chairman and current party leader Xi Jinping praised Jiang in an hour-long speech at the Great Hall of the People in Beijing as senior officials, military officers and rank-and-file soldiers stood at attention -to you.

-Xi pointed out Jiang’s Role in Maintaining Political Stability alluding to his sudden rise to leadership just before the army’s bloody crackdown on the 1989 student-led pro-democracy movement centered in Beijing’s Tiananmen Square.
+Xi stressed Jiang’s role in maintaining political stability alluding to his sudden rise to leadership just before the army’s bloody crackdown on the 1989 student-led pro-democracy movement centered in Beijing’s Tiananmen Square.

-jiang died aged 96, just days after China’s biggest street protests since 1989, sparked by anger over draconian COVID-19 restrictions.
+Jiang died at 96, just days after China’s biggest street protests since 1989, sparked by anger over draconian COVID-19 restrictions.
 Acting to quell the protests, authorities flooded the streets with security personnel and an unknown number of people were arrested.

-Those present at Tuesday’s memorial observed three minutes of silence and trading was halted on stock exchanges across the country.
+Those present at the Tuesday memorial observed three minutes of silence and trading was halted on stock exchanges across the country.

-On Monday, state broadcaster CCTV showed Xi, his predecessor Hu Jintao and others bowing to Jiang body lying in a bed of flowers and evergreens and covered with a party flag in a military hospital in Beijing.
-Jing’s body was sent for cremation to Babaoshan Revolutionary Cemetery, where many Chinese leaders are buried.
+On Monday, state broadcaster CCTV showed Xi, his predecessor Hu Jintao and others bowing to Jiangs body lying in a bed of flowers and evergreens and covered with a party flag in a military hospital in Beijing.
+Jing’s body was cremated at Babaoshan Revolutionary Cemetery, where many Chinese leaders are buried.

-Crowds stood silent as Jiang’s glass-topped coffin was slowly led to the cemetery in a tight security environment, perhaps as a safeguard against a repeat of recent protests.
+Crowds stood silent as Jiang’s glass-covered coffin was slowly led to the cemetery in a tight security environment, perhaps as a safeguard against a repeat of recent protests.

 Jiang brought China out of diplomatic isolation during the 1989 crackdown and backed economic reforms that spurred a decade of explosive growth.
 The economy has slowed as it matures and faces an aging population, trade sanctions, high unemployment and the fallout from lockdowns and other anti-COVID-19 restrictions imposed by Xi.